 - How to teach your puppy to settle (or relax on a mat)

 Sidenote: If you were thinking of competitive obedience training – we have a book recommendation here.
 It’s also hilariously titled.
 Bet it’s to compensate for the seriousness of competitive obedience training.

-Things you need before you start obedience training
+Things you need before you start puppy obedience training

-There’s a couple things you need to make obedience training for your puppy feel like a breeze:
+There are a couple of things you need to make obedience training for your puppy feel like a breeze: